 Northside...
 On the Lord's side

 Thank you for stopping by to see what Northside is all about.
 I am delighted to serve as Pastor of Northside, a church which seeks to minister to the needs of God's people.
-Our theme for the year is "Moving Forward by Faith."
-The scripture basis for this is Hebrews 11:1.
-Continue to stop by during the year as we pu
+Our theme for the year is "Following Where Jesus Leads."
+We thank you for stopping by.
+We look forward to meeting you!

 Northside Baptist Church has been a staple in the North Baltimore community for over 65 years.
 First established as a mission incorporated under the University Baptist Church, Northside held its first service under the direction of Pastor Edward T. Hutton on November 28, 1954.

 Through community engagement and strong leadership, and with the help of University Baptist Church, Northside progressed from renting space in Idlewylde Community Hall to its own property in March of 1959.
 Pastor Hutton shepherded the church through this transition and continued to serve as Northside's pastor until his retirement in 1992.

 Since its establishment, Northside has been led by six full-time pastors.
 Pastor Hutton served from the church's founding until his retirement in 1992.
 Pastor Robert Door was called as Pastor Hutton's successor in 1992.
 In 1994, Northside called pastor Keith Goretzka, who led the church from January of that year until May 1996.
 Ten months later, Reverend Jerry Wade became the full-time pastor and remained in that position until 2003.
 Pastor Reginald Turner was called as Northside's first full-time African American pastor on September 3, 2006.
 Pastor Turner held this position until 2011.
 Northside is currently led by Pastor Walter L. Parrish III, a native of Baltimore.
 He was called in January 2012 and is now entering his eighth year of service to Northside and the greater Baltimore community.